 The Functions Framework is a FaaS (Function as a Service) framework that makes it easy to write Dart functions instead of server applications for handling web requests.
 Using the framework, you can create functions that handle HTTP requests and CloudEvents and deploy them to Google Cloud.

 The Dart Functions Framework is a community-supported project.

 Depending on your needs, you may also want to consider running Dart on the following Google Cloud compute platforms.

 To run Dart code on Compute Engine, use Compute Engine’s support for running containers, combined with Dart’s Docker images.

 For more information, see the Compute Engine documentation for using software containers.

 To run Dart on clusters of Compute Engine instances, use Google Kubernetes Engine (GKE).

 For more information, see the GKE overview.

-App Engine support for Dart is incomplete,
+App Engine support for Dart is incomplete and requires the

 server-side Dart code.